daleblackwood/install-lib/README.md

 might help.

 ### Usage
+It's easy, and works just like npm.

-It's easy, tp add a package just use:
+To add a package just use:
 `npx install-lib [npm package]`

 And to install all listed packages use:
-`npm install-lib`
+`npx install-lib`

+You can then use the package as a regular node module, install types, do all the stuff that it makes sense to do.

 There's no need to install it, just run it with npx.
 Modules are exported to the node_modules directory, and appended to the package.json in the folder it's ran in.

+### No Issues
+This thing is new, and no issues have been discovered, which means it's perfect.
+If you find something wrong, let me know or request a PR yourself.